Vietnam.vn - Nền tảng quảng bá Việt Nam

 Some people still say that Vietnamese literature books for Vietnamese children today are still few and not enough to meet the needs of readers.
 Can Moc An share more about your perspective?

-- Compared to the vast area of translated literature for children, even foreign originals, domestic literary works for children seem to have yet to catch up.
+- Compared to the vast area of translated literature for children, even foreign originals, domestic literary works written for children seem to have not kept up.

-But in fact, when we say “less”, there is already a self-motivated and self-motivated force.
-The increasing number of creative forces participating in children’s literature, the diversity of topics, content, genres, styles, tones… shows that children’s literature today has undergone a great transformation to keep up with the increasingly new and rich spiritual needs of children.
+But in fact, when we say “less”, there is already an internal push and movement.
+More and more creative forces are participating in the field of children’s literature, the diversity of topics, content, genres, styles, tones… shows that children’s literature today has had a huge change to catch up with the increasingly new and rich spiritual needs of children.

 In your observation, what do you think about young authors writing for children today?